GroovyRoom/Pet_Haven/README.md

 * User will be able to find local Vet through Google Map.

 > **Xingjian Li**
-> Worked on MVVM diagram, implemented profile setting fragment and implemented firebase database related to the user.

 * All major UI will be implemented.
 * User will be able to send friend request to other user.